School of Health Sciences

 - Largest provider of speech and language therapy courses in the UK

-- Undergraduate healthcare degree courses in nursing, midwifery, speech & language therapy, human communication, radiography (diagnostic imaging), radiography (radiotherapy and oncology) and optometry.
+- Undergraduate healthcare degree courses in nursing, midwifery, speech & language therapy, radiography (diagnostic imaging), radiography (radiotherapy and oncology) and optometry.

 - Top-up degrees for health and social care professionals

-- Flexible continuing professional development (CPD) courses for healthcare professionals who want to extend skills and qualifications
+- Flexible continuing personal and professional development (CPPD) courses for healthcare professionals who want to extend skills and qualifications

 - Postgraduate degree courses leading to postgraduate certificate, diploma and masters qualifications